 Below, you'll find a short list of staple Chinese pantry ingredients (excluding rice, which is a given).
 We focused solely on items with a long shelf life; fresher ingredients, like aromatics, tofu, and so on, are another vast realm unto themselves.
 To help us narrow down our recommendations, we turned to two experts on Chinese food, Grace Young and Jonathan Wu.
-Young has written three acclaimed Chinese cookbooks, including Stir-Frying to the Sky's Edge.
+Young has written three acclaimed Chinese cookbooks, including Stir-Frying to the Sky's Edge at Amazon.
 Wu, a Bronx-born Per Se alum, was chef-owner of the contemporary-Chinese restaurant Fung Tu (which closed in 2017).
 Here are their picks for building out the basics.

 The most essential of essential Chinese pantry items is soy sauce.
 Funnily enough, the requisite dining-table fixture of East Asia started out as a by-product: the liquid runoff of boiled soybeans, fermented with brine, wheat flour, and mold.
 In Chinese, the characters for jiang you roughly translate to "liquid extracted from soybeans."
 Once upon a time, there were stores in China that were totally devoted to soy sauce, where shoppers could choose from a range of grades.
 There are still specialty varieties, like mushroom soy (seasoned with dried black mushrooms) or the sweeter black soy, but most soy sauces can be categorized as either light or dark.